 Theology, Philosophy & Religion

-Studying Theology, Philosophy & Religion (TPR) at Shrewsbury House provides pupils with a wonderful opportunity to develop their own thoughts, beliefs and opinions, while considering and understanding others.
+Studying Theology, Philosophy and Religion (TPR) at Shrewsbury House provides pupils with a wonderful opportunity to develop their own thoughts, beliefs and opinions, whilst considering and understanding others.

 We encourage pupils to think for themselves and explore different theories and beliefs, promoting tolerance and understanding of all, while still being able to develop and express individual ideas.